kratss/artist_discriminator/README.md

 `install matplotlib numpy pytorch`

 Run the classification script:

-`python classify_comic.py --image_path [path-to-comic-image]`
+- Place your folder of images in ./images or use the provided images
+- Run `python classify.py`

 Reproduce the model with provided data or your own dataset:

-- Find the original dataset in ./data/ or provide a custom dataset
+- Find the original dataset in ./data/ or provide a custom dataset in ./data
-- Point train.py to the location of your data
-- Run python train.py
+- Run `python train.py`
 - Receive trained model in working directory

-**Data Structure**
+Data Structure
 ```
  data
  └─ comics